-If you telephone to voice concerns about our service then whoever takes the call will refer it to Robert Gray.
+If you telephone to voice concerns about our service then whoever takes the call will refer it to Arthur Li.
 If he is available he will speak to you immediately to take details of your concerns and to agree with you what action he will take to investigate them.

 B. Written complaint

 A written complaint may be made by way of a letter, fax or email.
-Any communication should be addressed directly to Mr Gray.
-If any written complaint is received by another member of staff then it will be referred to Mr Gray immediately.
+Any communication should be addressed directly to Mr Li.
+If any written complaint is received by another member of staff then it will be referred to Mr Li immediately.

 C. Review of your complaint

 If you are not satisfied with the explanation and suggestions for remedial action made by Mr Li then you may come back to him with your further comments and suggestions as to how you feel the matter should be resolved.
 If having done so you are still not satisfied then the following courses of action are open to you.

 D. Time to respond

 We are obliged to respond to your complaint within 8 weeks of receiving notification from you.
 As you will have noted from the above our aim is to do so rather more quickly than that.

 E. The Legal Ombudsman